komidawi/ElevatorControlSystem/README.md

 * `showStatus` shows state of all elevators: ID, current floor, destinations and direction
 * `createPickupRequest` allows to simulate a passenger calling for an elevator
 * `addDestinationFloor` adds another destination point to the specified elevator
-* `nextStep` simulates time flow and elevators movement.
+* `nextStep` simulates time flow and elevator movement.
 Elevators move only when this function is called.

 ## Areas of improvement

-As project is in early phase there are some things to be done:
+As the project is in early phase, there is some work to be done:

-* **[crucial]** handle a case when passenger is not on elevator's course
+* **[crucial]** handle the case when passenger is not on elevator's course
+* **[crucial]** handle the case when passenger requesting travel downwards is above the sent elevator
-* improve `nextStep` to simulate time-flow realistically, because now every activity lasts the same duration no matter of real time consumption
+* improve `nextStep` to simulate time-flow realistically, because now every activity lasts the same duration no matter of real-time consumption
 * when two elevators have the same cost prefer the idle one
 * tidy `ElevatorApp.java`
 * some testing things: